Tyrrrz/Tyrrrz.me/data/blog/creative-use-of-extension-methods/index.md

 An enum is simply a set of constant numeric values with names uniquely assigned to them.
 Even though all enums in C# inherit from the `Enum` abstract class, they are not really treated as classes.
 This limitation, among other things, prevents them from having methods.

 There are some cases where having logic on an enum may be helpful.
-One of those cases is where a value of an enum can have multiple different representations and you want to be able to easily convert to one of them.
+One of those cases is where a value of an enum can have multiple different representations, and you want to be able to easily convert between them.

 For example, imagine the following type in a generic application that can save files in various formats: